Scientists in Italy fertilize 7 northern white rhino eggs

 The Associated Press was granted exclusive access to the laboratory to film the procedure being carried out on Sunday.

+Avantea said that only seven of 10 eggs extracted last week from the females in Kenya were suitable for use in the artificial insemination process Sunday.

+Galli said that the sperm used came from two northern white bulls, named Suni and Saut, who had been living in a zoo in the Czech Republic.
+The sperm of both now-dead males were used to enhance chances of reproductive success, especially since Suni is the half-sibling of Najin.
+In addition, Saut’s sperm was difficult to work with, the company said.

-Galli, a founder of the company, said that to improve chances for a species’ continuation, it is better not to “get to the last two individuals before you use this technology.”
+Galli, a founder of the company, said that to improve chances for a species’ continuation, it is better not to wait to “get to the last two individuals before you use this technology.”

-The male, a 45-year-year-old named Sudan, gained fame in 2017 with his listing as “The Most Eligible Bachelor in the World” on the Tinder dating app in a fundraising effort.
+The last living male was a 45-year-year-old named Sudan, who gained fame in 2017 with his listing as “The Most Eligible Bachelor in the World” on the Tinder dating app in a fundraising effort.
 Sudan was euthanized after age-related complications.

+Galli said that Sudan’s sperm was still in Kenya, raising the possibility that in any future attempts to create more embryos, scientists might seek the transfer of Sudan’s sperm for that purpose.

 Decades of poaching decimated the northern white rhino’s numbers.